VVill-ga/vvill.dev/content/projects/website.md

 Monaspace font), and the last one `--vh` is a constantly calculated height unit that takes into account the changing of the bottom bar on some mobile browsers.
-For some reason, it was impossible to get the gradient at the bottom of the fullscreened image on the homepage to be consistent without it.
+For some reason, it was impossible to get the gradient at the bottom of the full-screen image on the homepage to be consistent without it.
 The calculation for it is pretty simple:

 ```js